Famagusta: Economy

 Famagusta is an important commercial hub of Northern Cyprus.
 The main economic activities in the city are tourism, education, construction and industrial production.
-It has a 115-acre free port, which is the most important seaport of Northern Cyprus for travel and commerce.Guide to Foreign Investors (2004), TRNC State Planning Organization, p.
-18-19.
+It has a 115-acre free port, which is the most important seaport of Northern Cyprus for travel and commerce.
 The port is an important source of income and employment for the city, though its volume of trade is restricted by the embargo against Northern Cyprus.
 Its historical sites, including the walled city, Salamis, the Othello Castle and the St Barnabas Church, as well as the sandy beaches surrounding it make it a tourist attraction; efforts are also underway to make the city more attractive for international congresses.
 The Eastern Mediterranean University is also an important employer and supplies significant income and activity, as well as opportunities for the construction sector.
 The university also raises a qualified workforce that stimulates the city's industry and makes communications industry viable.
 The city has two industrial zones: the Large Industrial Zone and the Little Industrial Zone.
 The city is also home to a fishing port, but inadequate infrastructure of the port restricts the growth of this sector.
 The industry in the city has traditionally been concentrated on processing agricultural products.

 Historically, the port was the primary source of income and employment for the city, especially right after 1974.
 However, it gradually lost some of its importance to the economy as the share of its employees in the population of Famagusta diminished due to various reasons.
 However, it still is the primary port for commerce in Northern Cyprus, with more than half of ships that came to Northern Cyprus in 2013 coming to Famagusta.
 It is the second most popular seaport for passengers, after Kyrenia, with around 20,000 passengers using the port in 2013.